Chart Color Schemes

 The educational profile of Ballarat East exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 28.5% among residents aged 15+, exceeding the Rest of Vic average of 21.7%.
+The area's university qualification rate is 28.5%, exceeding the Rest of Vic average of 21.7%.
 Bachelor degrees are most common at 18.0%, followed by postgraduate qualifications (6.2%) and graduate diplomas (4.3%).
-Vocational credentials are also prominent, with 33.7% of residents aged 15+ holding such skills – advanced diplomas at 10.4% and certificates at 23.3%.
-Educational participation is high, with 26.9% of residents currently enrolled in formal education.
+Vocational credentials are held by 33.7% of residents aged 15+, with advanced diplomas at 10.4% and certificates at 23.3%.
+Educational participation is high, with 26.9% currently enrolled in formal education.

 Frequently Asked Questions - Education